ehn-dcc-development/eu-dcc-business-rules-analysis/src/reducer/README.md

     | string
 ```

-If we disregard the possibility of an exception being thrown, what can we say about the type of the result of the evaluation?
+What can we say about the type of the result of the evaluation?
 To answer that question, we have to look a bit closer at the various types of CertLogic expressions - and especially the operations.
+In answering this question we assume that the evaluation doesn't throw any exception, meaning that the given expression is valid and type-safe over its entire range of input data.

 Let's start with the literals: a CertLogic expression that's a boolean, an integer, or a string evaluates to itself.
 An expression that's an array of items evaluates to the array of evaluations of those items.